tomgilder/flutter_apple_sign_in/README.md

-# Sign in With Apple Flutter Plugin
+# Apple Sign In Flutter Plugin

 In development.
 Pre-alpha.
 Stay tuned for updates.